 In the atmosphere, 500-millibar height pressure anomalies correlate well with temperatures at the Earth's surface.
-The average position of the upper-level ridges of high pressure and troughs of low pressure—depicted by positive and negative 500-millibar height anomalies on the April 2018 map—is generally reflected by areas of positive and negative temperature anomalies at the surface, respectively.
+The average position of the upper-level ridges of high pressure and troughs of low pressure—depicted by positive and negative 500-millibar height anomalies on the September 2018 map—is generally reflected by areas of positive and negative temperature anomalies, respectively, at the surface.

 Select national information is highlighted below.
 Please note that different countries report anomalies with respect to different base periods.
 The information provided here is based directly upon these data:

-ENSO-neutral conditions were present across the tropical Pacific Ocean during April 2018.
-According to NOAA's Climate Prediction Center, ENSO-neutral conditions are favored through September–November 2018.
+ENSO-neutral conditions continued across the tropical Pacific Ocean during September 2018.
+According to NOAA's Climate Prediction Center, El Niño is favored to develop in the next few months and continue through the Northern Hemisphere winter (Southern Hemisphere summer).
 This forecast focuses on the ocean surface temperatures between 5°N and 5°S latitude and 170°W to 120°W longitude, called the Niño 3.4 region.

 (out of 139 years)